ultrasaurus/test-first-teaching/learn_ruby/index.md

 You can also find help at the [TestFirst.org](http://testfirst.org) site or the [Test-First Teaching mailing list](http://groups.google.com/group/test-first-teaching).

+And many related lectures, notes and videos are at <http://CodeLikeThis.com>.

 Remember, if you post a technical question online, you should

 1. Include version numbers: